osisoft/Client-Failover-Service/content/installation/authentication.md

 is simple to use, provides granular, per-user security based on Windows identity, and can help avoid configuration problems related to Kerberos.
 When combined with SSL, as in all Client Failover Service requests, Basic authentication is reasonably secure.

-However, Basic authentication is less secure than Kerberos, since Windows user credentials, though encrypted, must be included in and are transmitted with each request.
+However, Basic authentication is less secure than Kerberos, since Windows user credentials, though encrypted, must be included and are transmitted with each request.
 In addition, Basic authentication requires that the Client Failover Service keeps the decrypted username and password in memory for the duration of the request.
 You should not use Basic authentication unless you are confident of the security of the server on which you are running the Client Failover Service.

 ## Groups
 The Failover Service creates two local user groups when it is installed.
 For both Kerberos and Basic authentication, the Client Failover Service performs authorization on every request and validates the requesting account.
 When Basic authentication is used, the account specified as "Username" in the adapter's failover configuration must be a member of the required group.
 When Kerberos authentication is used, the service account for the adapter must be a member of the group.